-- "fake" Facebook profile printouts
+- "Fake" Social Media profile printouts (You can use the ones included in the power point slides or make your own.)

 - Manila folders or envelopes

 - Catfish printouts

-Prepare the activity by printing off the fake Facebook profiles and taping them to the outside of a manila folder or envelope.
+Prepare the activity by printing off the fake social media profiles and taping them to the outside of a manila folder or envelope.
 Randomly insert a picture of a catfish (attached) or the Not a Catfish fact sheet into the folders until all fake profiles include one or the other.
+Any profile could be real or a catfish.